Pieter Gerritsz van Roestraten: Life

 In the same year Reynier Hals, his brother-in-law, made in Amsterdam a disposition for van Roestraten and the Flemish genre painter Daniël Boone.
-The relationship between Boone en van Roestraten was likely close as van Roestraten may have been the sitter for Boone's picture of A bearded man squeezing a lemon over a roasted bird on a plate.
+The relationship between Boone and van Roestraten was likely close as van Roestraten may have been the sitter for Boone's picture of A bearded man squeezing a lemon over a roasted bird on a plate.
 Van Roestraten further moved to work in London around the same time as Boone moved there and like Boone, would live there for the rest of his life.

 He lived with his wife in Amsterdam before moving to London in 1666.
-The same year he suffered a hip injury during the great fire of London, which caused him to walk with a limp for the rest of his life.
-Van Roestraten was likely introduced to king Charles II by Sir Peter Lely on the condition that he paint no portraits.
+The same year he suffered a hip injury during the Great Fire of London, which caused him to walk with a limp for the rest of his life.
+Van Roestraten was likely introduced to Charles II of England by Sir Peter Lely on the condition that he paint no portraits.
 He took the advice and stuck to still life painting.
 He was successful as he could earn forty to fifty pounds sterling for a still life.
 Van Roestraten lived on the south side of King's Street.
 This put him in close proximity to the Palace of Whitehall and to the studios of other artists, including Peter Lely and John Michael Wright.